this crowdfunded documentary a few weeks ago.

 I was a vegan for 4 years and a vegetarian for another 12 or so.
 I did it for my health first, the planet and cost later.
 I never too the "ethical" stance that meat was murder.
 (We are, after all, omnivores in a world where eating other species is common.)
 I stopped being a vegetarian after I decided that my impact on climate change wasn't going to matter and that there was plenty of good meat to eat.

 This movie did not change my understanding of these issues, but it did call attention to the magnitude of the negative impacts from subsidizing animal production.
-(Pig farmers "dump" huge costs on society that could be avoided at a cost of about 5 cents per kg [pdf].)
+(Pork would cost about 3.5 cents per kg [pdf] more if farmers adhered to Clean Water Act regulations from which they are now exempted because -- they claim -- compliance us too expensive.)

 What the movie missed, sadly, was a discussion of producing fewer animals on less land, sustainably.
 That option was dismissed (implicitly) after showing how such production occurs, and then claiming "it was impossible" to produce sustainably because producing the same volumes would require a ridiculous amount of land.